Want the perfect workout program?Take Quiz

 Weightlifting can activate the endocrine system, which in men also includes the pituitary gland, the hypothalamus, and the testes.
 Luteinizing hormone (LH), which is released by the pituitary gland, encourages the testes to produce more testosterone.

-Lifting weights can help reduce body fat, which may increase testosterone levels.
+Lifting weights and utilizing the best exercises to increase testosterone can help reduce body fat, which may increase testosterone levels.
 An enzyme called aromatase is found in fat cells.
 Aromatase transforms testosterone into estrogen.

 High-intensity interval training (HIIT) has also been shown to improve healthy testosterone levels.²